learn-co-students/react-router-params-v-000/README.md

 ### Review

 In the previous lesson, we successfully created our nested route, and saw how to render child components.
-While our application now renders the MoviesShow component as a child of the MoviesList component, upon visitng on a url like `/movies/3`, we are not yet displaying information from that particular movie with the id of 3.
+While our application now renders the MoviesShow component as a child of the MoviesList component, upon visitng a url like `/movies/3`, we are not yet displaying information from that particular movie with the id of 3.
 Let's change this.

 ### Dynamically finding the show